kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ##   ..@ factors : list()
 ```

-Next let's look at the distribution of molecules per cell and molecules per gene for this dataset in log10 scale:
+In order to catch outliers, we can begin with a fairly basic procedure of looking at the dependency between the number of molecules measured per cell and the number of genes per cell.
+Let's plot the distribution of molecules per cell and molecules per gene for this dataset in log10 scale.

+:

 ```r
 par(mfrow=c(1,2), mar = c(3.5,3.5,2.0,0.5), mgp = c(2,0.65,0), cex = 1.0)